 - There are several ways to start selling products online.
-You can use a marketplace, an e-commerce platform or add a shopping cart to an existing website.
+For example, you can use a marketplace or an e-commerce platform, or add a shopping cart to an existing website.

-- For new sellers, marketplaces like Etsy and Amazon Marketplace are easy, affordable options.
+- For new sellers, marketplaces such as Etsy and Amazon Marketplace are accessible, affordable options.

-- E-commerce platforms make it easy to set up an online store quickly.
-They have built-in tools to help you accept payments and manage inventory.
+- E-commerce platforms make it easy to set up an online store quickly with built-in tools to help you accept payments and manage inventory.

 - This article is for individuals and business owners who want to sell products online.

 Once you know what product or products you want to sell, you can get busy setting up your e-commerce business.
-Here's a list of steps you'll follow to start selling online.
+Follow these steps to start selling online:

 1. Name your business and your domain.

-Tip: One way to boost traffic is to include search engine optimization keywords in your domain name.
-If your selling sneakers, get that in the name.
+Tip: One way to boost web traffic is to include search engine optimization keywords in your domain name.
+If you’re selling shoes, for example, get that in the name.

 2. Choose your venue.

-Selling a product online is easier when you use an e-commerce platform or an online marketplace like Etsy or Amazon Marketplace.
-They exist to help small businesses set up shop and begin selling.
-There are also standalone stores you create on your own website.
+Selling a product online is easier when you use an e-commerce platform or an online marketplace such as Etsy or Amazon Marketplace, which help small businesses set up shop and begin selling their products.
+There are also stand-alone online stores you can create on your own website.

 3. Decide which payments to accept.

-Accepting payments on your online store can be easy or complicated, depending on how much you want to do.
+Accepting payments through your online store can be easy or complicated, depending on how much work you’re willing to do.

-If you’re operating your own website and want to process payments, you can work with a payment processor to add a shopping cart, a payment page or a payment form.
-This is a third party that handles the payment transaction when a customer makes a purchase online.
-In a matter of seconds, the payment processor communicates between you and the bank to ensure there are enough funds to make the purchase.
-It also employs security measures to ensure it's not a fraudulent payment method.
-Popular payment processors for online businesses include Square, Stripe, and PayPal.
+If you’re operating your own website and want to process payments, you can work with one of the best payment processors to add a shopping cart, a payment page or a payment form.
+A processor is a third party that handles the payment transaction when a customer makes a purchase online.
+In seconds, the payment processor communicates between your store and the customer’s bank to ensure there are enough funds to complete the purchase.
+It also employs security measures to ensure a fraudulent payment method is not being used.

-If you use an e-commerce platform like Shopify, payments are usually built in.
-Some allow you to work with a third-party payment processor, but they may charge you an extra fee.
+If you use an e-commerce platform such as Shopify, payments are usually built in.
+Some platforms allow you to work with a third-party payment processor, but they may charge an extra fee.

-When it comes to the type of payment methods your e-commerce store should accept, the more the better.
-You absolutely want to accept credit cards and debit cards, but you should also consider digital payments such as Apple Pay, PayPal and Google Pay.
-When running an online store "you need to accept more than credit cards,” said Tory Brunker, director of product marketing at Adobe.
+When running an online store, “you need to accept more than credit cards,” said Tory Brunker, senior director of commerce product marketing at Adobe.
 “We recommend PayPal and some of the other broadly used payment methods.”

-Amazon has made free shipping and speedy delivery commonplace, but not every e-commerce store can afford to offer it.
-It's important to figure out shipping costs and the impact it will have on profits before listing your rates.
-It’s a balancing act.
-You don’t want to lose a sale because shipping is too expensive, but you don’t want to lose money because you gave everyone free shipping.
+Amazon has made free shipping and speedy delivery commonplace, but not every e-commerce store can afford to offer the vendor’s services.
+Before you advertise rates, it’s important to figure out shipping costs and the impact they’ll have on your profits.
+It’s a balancing act: You don’t want to lose a sale because shipping is too expensive, but you don’t want to lose money because you gave everyone free shipping.

-“You have to find a way to deliver value and consistently exceed expectations," said Brunker.
-"Capturing and keeping customers is absolutely critical, particularly right now as people value speed and convenience above all else.”
-[Read related article: A Small Business Guide to E-Commerce Shipping]
+“You have to find a way to deliver value and consistently exceed expectations,” Brunker said.
+“Capturing and keeping customers is absolutely critical, particularly right now as people value speed and convenience above all else.”
+[Read related article: Common E-Commerce Challenges Businesses Face]

 5. Get the word out about your online store.